How to Choose a Martial Arts School

 Who is Taking the Classes?

 The first step is answering the above question.
-That will help you determine what you or your child is hoping to achieve and the benefits that you or your child are looking for in a martial arts program to help you achieve your goals.
+That will help you determine what you or your child hopes to achieve and the benefits you or your child seeks in a martial arts program to help you reach your goals.

-These benefits are an essential step because many martial arts schools specialize in one area and maybe not another.
-For example, if you are a person that is over 60 years old, you would not want to go to a Judo or MMA school because these schools are more geared toward competition and younger athletes.
+These benefits are essential because many martial arts schools specialize in one area and may not in another.
+For example, if you are over 60, you would not want to attend a Judo or MMA school because these schools are more geared toward competition and younger athletes.

 Why Do You or Your Child Want to do Martial Arts?

-For you, determine exactly what you what to gain from a program.
-Adults have various reasons they want to take martial arts that are determined by age and physical limitations (such as injuries).
+For you, determine exactly what you want to gain from a program.
+Adults have various reasons for taking up martial arts, which are determined by age and physical limitations (such as injuries).
 However, anyone can learn martial arts if they choose the right program to fit their needs.

 Tip 3 - Determine What are Some of the Benefits You Want to Get From the Program.